benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/installation.md

 <%- include(`quickstart.ejs`) %>

-_Note: `--dir=minimal/pb_data` is necessary to tell PocketBase to use the correct directory for data storage._
+_Note: `--dir=pb_data` is necessary to tell PocketBase to use the current directory for data storage._

 Browse to `http://localhost:8090` and with any luck at all, you'll see: